 You may walk into your bathroom, flip the switch and be bombarded with every single light in the room turning on.
 While having all your lights connected to one switch may be fine in the morning, it’s not conducive to your relaxing baths in the evening.
 By adding more controls and dimmers in your bathroom, you can make its lighting more versatile.
 The more controls, the easier it is to create the perfect atmosphere by setting the lights to the exact level you want.

 Starting and ending your day on the right note has a ripple effect on your mood for the rest of your day or evening.
-Let our expert team at Art Plumbing, AC & Electric in Coral Springs update your bathroom lighting to make sure that every day starts out a good day.
+Let our expert team at Art Plumbing, Air Conditioning & Electric in Coral Springs update your bathroom lighting to make sure that every day starts out a good day.
 Wire you waiting?
 Call us today at 1-800-475-1504!

 For Immediate Emergency Assistance Call 1-800-475-1504